CRC-FONDA/A2-metagenome-snakemake/README.md

 1. `--force-use-threads` force threads instead of processes in case each process takes too much local memory to be run in parallel
 2. `--dag` don't run any jobs just create a figure of the directed acyclic graph
 3. `--dryrun` don't run any jobs just display the order in which they would be executed.

+## raptor_data_simulation
+Simulating DNA sequences with https://github.com/eseiler/raptor_data_simulation.
+Run this workflow before running either MG-1 or MG-2.
+The data simulation parameters are set in `simulation_config.yaml`.
+Both MG-1 and MG-2 have a separate configuration file called `search_config.yaml` where prefiltering and search parameters should be set.

 ## MG-1